 The prehistoric temple is easily found just outside the lovely little village of Costitx in the Pla region.

-How to get to Santuari de Son Corró
+Get directions to Santuari de Son Corró in Costitx

 Costitx is a charming and sleepy village set in the heart of the tranquil rural countryside.
 The area has been inhabited since the Bronze Age which has left several marks of the many cultures that has been present during the centuries and contributed to the development of the pride little municipality.
 As a tourist, you can almost use sightseeing in Costitx as a time travel going from ancient worlds to the future.
 Costitx is one of the most popular areas for foreigners to purchase property due to the great location and the natural charm of the area.